cornerstone-data/useeior/README.md

 ### Additional Information

 A complete list of available functions for calculating, validating, exporting and visualizing model can be found [here](https://github.com/USEPA/useeior/wiki/Using-useeior#calculate-validate-export-visualize-model) in the Wiki.

-## Disclaimer

-The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
-EPA has relinquished control of the information and no longer has responsibility to protect the integrity , confidentiality, or availability of the information.
-Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
-The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.